cucumber/docs/content/cucumber/step-definitions.md

 ## Pending Steps

-When a Step Definition's Proc invokes the `pending` method, the Step is marked as yellow (as with `undefined` ones), indicating that you have work to do.
+When a Step Definition's method or function invokes the `pending` method, the Step is marked as yellow (as with `undefined` ones), indicating that you have work to do.
 If you use `--strict`, this will cause Cucumber to exit with `1`.

 ## Failed Steps

-When a Step Definition's Proc is executed and raises an error, the step is marked as red.
+When a Step Definition's method or function is executed and raises an error, the step is marked as red.
 What you return from a Step Definition has no significance whatsoever.

 Returning `nil` or `false` will **not** cause a Step Definition to fail.